-- Any player suspended out of school cannot practice or play with his/her team while under suspension, and each suspension will result in a minimum of one-game suspension. - Any student receiving in-school suspension may be subjected to suspension from extra and cocurricular activities for the day in question. - Any student whose actions are deemed detrimental to the school or to fellow students may be removed from the team by the Athletic Director or the Principal. - Any player suspended from a game for unsportsmanlike conduct is subject to removal from the team for the remainder of that team's season. - Any player who quits a team or is suspended from a team before the end of the season will not receive any awards for that sport. - Any player who quits a team without the coach's permission may not try out for another sport until the regular season for the first sport is over. - Any athlete seen using tobacco, alcohol, or drugs on school grounds or while wearing a Surry County athletic uniform on or off school grounds will be suspended from the team for the remainder of the season.
-Any student found to be in violation of the drug-alcohol policy will be removed from the team and may become ineligible to participate in any athletic event for the remainder of the school year.
+- Any player who misses school excessively may be removed from the team. - Any player suspended out of school cannot practice or play with his/her team while under suspension, and each suspension will result in a minimum of one-game suspension. - Any student receiving in-school suspension will not participate in any extra or co-curricular activities for the day in question or the day served; however, students may attend tutoring on those days. - Any student whose actions are deemed detrimental to the school or to fellow students may be removed from the team by the Athletic Director or the Principal. - Any player suspended from a game for unsportsmanlike conduct is subject to removal from the team for the remainder of that team's season. - Any player who quits a team or is suspended from a team before the end of the season will not receive any awards for that sport. - Any player who quits a team without the coach's permission may not try out for another sport until the regular season for the first sport is over. - Any athlete seen using tobacco, alcohol, or drugs on school grounds or while wearing a Surry County athletic uniform on or off school grounds will be suspended from the team for the remainder of the season. - Any student found to be in violation of the drug-alcohol policy will be removed from the team and may become ineligible to participate in any athletic event for the remainder of the school year.